HDFGroup/hdf-rest-api/AclOps/GET_ACL.rst

 Special Errors
 --------------

-The implementation of the operation does not return special errors.
+This implementation of the operation does not return special errors.
 For general information on standard error codes, see :doc:`../CommonErrorResponses`.

 Examples